Religion and Theology (THL)

 THL 372 Mission of God 3 credits

 This course traces the mission of God through the Old and New Testaments.
 It explores God's intent for his mission people in the past, present and future and discloses that intent in biblical narratives and texts and in Lutheran theology and Lutheran confessions.
 This course fulfills the intermediate general education requirement for Theology.
-(Prerequisite: THL 200 or THL 206)
+(Prerequisite: THL 200 or THL 125 or THL 206)

 THL 378 Christian Vocation and Ethics for Healthcare Professionals 1 credit

 This course will examine Christian perspectives on vocation, service, and ethics.
 Throughout the course, students will apply critical thinking skills to their evaluation and application of religious and ethical perspectives within the context of population health.
 In providing opportunities for students to closely study the Christian scriptures and theology, this course will empower students in their life, career, and service to the world.
-For Oregon students, this course meets the writing-intensive requirement for the State of Oregon.(Prerequisites: THL 200 and NUR 380).
+For Oregon students, this course meets the writing-intensive requirement for the State of Oregon.(Prerequisites: THL 125 or THL 200 and NUR 380).

 THL 379 Faith and Justice in the City 3 credits

 Students will apply the Christian scriptures and Lutheran theology to today's multicultural, global, urban context with close attention to the Christian concepts of vocation, justice, and service toward one's neighbor.
 Through thoughtful evaluation of theology, philosophy, and the humanities, students will evaluate Christian ethics and habits for living in today's global society as thoughtful men and women of faith and conviction.
 This course fulfills the intermediate general education requirement for Theology.
-(Prerequisite: THL 200 or THL 206).
+(Prerequisite: THL 125 or THL 200 or THL 206).

 THL 400 Law and Gospel Theology 3 credits